 Who Selects My PHASE Intern?

 The PHASE Course Faculty serve as the PHASE Admission Committee and review the applications submitted by students.
 From this list, they select no more than 3 interested and qualified students per project and ask the Preceptor to interview student(s).
 The preceptor is given about 2 weeks to complete the interviews.
-Interviews will be from September 23 - October 9, 2019.
-These interviews can be in person or over the phone, and do not need to be more than 15 minutes in length.
-The preceptor then informs the PHASE Program Manager of the student(s) they wish to host.
+Interviews will be from October 9 – October 21, 2020.
+These interviews should be virtual and do not need to be more than 15 minutes in length.
+The preceptor then informs the PHASE Program Administrator of the student(s) they wish to host.
 A couple of weeks later, preceptors and students are informed of final placements.

 How Do I Submit a PHASE Project Description?